Sort on Published Date;

 Cripple Creek, Colorado.

-The plant of the Economic Gold Extraction Co., situated on the west slope of Squaw mountain above Eclipse gulch, was destroyed by fire on January 30.
+graphic for visual presentation of text The plant of the Economic Gold Extraction Co., situated on the west slope of Squaw mountain above Eclipse gulch, was destroyed by fire on January 30.
 The loss is estimated at a quarter of a million dollars.
 Fire was first discovered in the early morning near the ore-bins and, helped by a slight breeze, soon extended to the other buildings.

-The mill was erected by the Wood's Investment Co. in 1899, and the chlorination process was in use, which proving unsatisfactory owing to recent advances in other methods of ore treatment, necessitated the closing down of the mill last June.
+graphic for visual presentation of text The mill was erected by the Wood's Investment Co. in 1899, and the chlorination process was in use, which proving unsatisfactory owing to recent advances in other methods of ore treatment, necessitated the closing down of the mill last June.

 Above Info was Last Updated on 10.10.2021 (18:51:24)